 Flip the animal over to how it normally is and see what happens.

-If the tortoise stops twitching its head and goes back to normal then your pet will likely just not a fan of being held this way and go back to normal once it feels comfortable
+If the tortoise stops twitching its head, and if it goes back to normal when you put it right side up, then your pet was likely just not a fan of being held upside down.
+It will go back to normal once it feels comfortable.

 It thinks it’s catching a fish: